-- 4.1 The Department for Education revised the School Admissions Code 2012 (the Code) which came into force on 19 December 2014.
-The revisions and requirements of the Code (2014) are incorporated within the proposed admission arrangements set out in Appendix 2. - 4.2 The purpose of the School Admissions Code 2014 is to ensure that all school places for maintained schools (excluding maintained special schools) and Academies are allocated and offered in an open and fair way.
+- 4.1 The Department for Education (DfE) revised the School Admissions Code 2021 (the Code) which came into force on 1 September 2021.
+The revisions and requirements of the Code (2021) are incorporated within the proposed admission arrangements set out in Appendix 2. - 4.2 The purpose of the School Admissions Code 2021 is to ensure that all school places for maintained schools (excluding maintained special schools) and Academies are allocated and offered in an open and fair way.
 Admission authorities and local authorities must also comply with the regulations and legislation set out by the Code.
 When drawing up admission arrangements, admission authorities must ensure that the practices and criteria used to decide the allocation of school places are fair and clear.
 Parents should be able to look at a set of arrangements and understand easily how places for that school will be allocated. - 4.3 The table below sets out the admission authority for each type of school in England.

 Type of School Who is the admission authority?
 Who deals with complaints about arrangements?
-Who is responsible for arranging/providing for an appeal against refusal of a place at a school?
+Who is responsible for arranging/providing for an appeal against the refusal of a place at a school?
 Academies Academy Trust Schools Adjudicator Academy Trust Community Schools Local Authority Schools Adjudicator Local Authority Foundation Schools Governing body Schools Adjudicator Governing body Voluntary aided Schools Governing body Schools Adjudicator Governing body Voluntary controlled Schools Local Authority Schools Adjudicator Local Authority

-- 4.5 Derby's proposed admission arrangements are consistent with other local authorities' admission arrangements for maintained and voluntary controlled schools and meet the legal requirements of School Admissions Code and School Admissions Appeals Code. - 4.6 There are no changes to the proposed admission arrangements for 2022-2023 from those determined last year for the 2021-2022 academic year.
+- 4.4 The proposed Admission Arrangements for 2024-2025 detailed in Appendix 2 were consulted between 16 October 2022 and 27 November 2022.
+The proposal is for the arrangements to be considered and determined at the Council Cabinet meeting on 15 February 2023. - 4.5 Derby's proposed admission arrangements are consistent with other local authorities' admission arrangements for maintained and voluntary controlled schools and meet the legal requirements of the School Admissions Code and School Admissions Appeals Code.